Rick Sanchez (journalist): CNN anchor

 Sánchez joined CNN in 2004, filing domestic and international reports.
 On January 18, 2010, he began hosting Rick's List, a two-hour show in the afternoons where he invited viewers to share their opinions and questions via social media.
 His use of social networking tools to create a citizen-driven news program was recognized by the Newseum in Washington, D.C.

 Termination and aftermath

 On September 30, 2010, Sánchez was interviewed on Sirius XM's radio show Stand Up With Pete Dominick.
 Sánchez's interview occurred on the final day of his show in the 8 p.m. time slot, and he was reported to be angry about being replaced by CNN's new Parker Spitzer talk show as well as occasional The Daily Show jokes made at his expense:

+It's not just the Right that does this.
+'Cause I've known a lot of, you know, elite Northeast establishment liberals that may not use this as a business model, but deep down when they look at a guy like me, they see a guy automatically who belongs in the second tier and not the top tier. ...
+I had a guy who works here at CNN who's a top brass come to me one day and say,...
+'You know what, I don't want you anchoring anymore.
+I really don't see you as an anchor.
+I see you more as a reporter.
+I see you more as a John Quiñones....'
+Did he not realize that he was telling me, 'When I see you, I think of Hispanic reporters'?
+'Cause in his mind, I can't be an anchor.
+An anchor's what you give the high-profile White guys, you know?
+So he knocks me down to that and compares me to that, and it happens all the time.
+I think to a certain extent Jon Stewart and Colbert are the same way.
+I think Jon Stewart's a bigot.

 After Dominick questioned him, Sánchez retracted the term bigot and referred to Stewart as "prejudicial" and "uninformed," but he defended feeling discriminated, saying, "He's upset that someone of my ilk is almost at his level" and that Stewart is "not just a comedian.
 He can make and break careers."
 When queried on the issue of whether Stewart likewise belonged to a minority group on account of Stewart's Jewish faith, Sánchez responded:

+Yeah, very powerless people. [laughs] He's such a minority.
+I mean, you know, please.
+What—are you kidding?
+I'm telling you that everybody who runs CNN is a lot like Stewart, and a lot of people who run all the other networks are a lot like Stewart.
+And to imply that somehow they, the people in this country who are Jewish, are an oppressed minority?